Taiwan–United States relations: Relations with states

+From 2020 to 2023, the number of U.S. state government offices in Taiwan more than doubled from six to 17.

 In July 2024, Texas governor Greg Abbott signed an economic cooperation agreement between Texas and Taiwan and agreed to open a trade representative office in Taipei.
 As of 2025, 24 U.S. states and territories have representative offices in Taiwan.